John L. Weinberg: Career

 He joined Goldman Sachs in 1950 and rose to become a senior investment banker and chairman of the management committee, running the firm from 1976 to 1990.
 At Goldman, he resisted taking the firm public, and during his tenure, Goldman refused to work on hostile takeovers.

 He was a director of the Seagram drinks group, newspaper publisher Knight-Ridder, and the chemical firm Du Pont.
-He was a trustee of Princeton and New York-Presbyterian Hospital.
+He was a trustee of Princeton University and New York-Presbyterian Hospital.
 He endowed the Weinberg Center for Corporate Governance at the University of Delaware.

 He hired a man to keep his name and his firm's out of the press, and kept him off the full-time payroll (though he sat full-time at a desk in head office) so that if, improbably, a comment did slip out, it could be honestly dismissed as not coming from a Goldman Sachs employee.

 Family and death

-He died of complications following a fall at the age of 81.
-He and his wife Sue Ann Gotshal, daughter of Sylvan Gotshal (1897–1968), lived in Greenwich, Connecticut, and had two children, and five grandchildren.
-His son followed family tradition with Goldman Sachs and was vice chairman from June 2006 to October 6, 2015.
-John L. Weineberg's son, John S. Weinberg joined Goldman in 1983, made partner in 1992, and then served as vice chairman of Goldman Sachs Group Inc. from 2006 to 2015.
-He joined Evercore in 2016, becoming their Chairman of the Board, in 2020, he became CEO.
+John L. Weinberg died at the age of 81 due to complications from a fall.
+He and his wife Sue Ann Gotshal, daughter of Sylvan Gotshal (1897–1968), lived in Greenwich, Connecticut.
+They had two children, and five grandchildren.
+Their son, John S. Weinberg, joined Goldman Sachs in 1983, became a partner in 1992, and was vice chairman from 2006 to 2015.
+He joined Evercore in 2016 as chairman and became CEO in 2020.